 As is often the case in a small town, Bayard doesn't have a public transportation system that people use for their commute.

-The citizens of Bayard are slightly less educated than the national average of 21.84% for the average city or town: 13.17% of adults in Bayard have a bachelor's degree or advanced degree
+The percentage of adults in Bayard with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.17% of adults in Bayard have a bachelor's degree or advanced degree.

 The per capita income in Bayard in 2022 was $22,870, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
 This equates to an annual income of $91,480 for a family of four.
 However, Bayard contains both very wealthy and poor people as well.
 Bayard also has one of the higher rates of people living in poverty in the nation, with 35.36% of its population below the federal poverty line.